crispinprojects/talkcalendar/README.md

 dpkg -l | grep libgtk*
 ```

-To build Talk Calendar you also need the Sqlite3 development libraries.
+To build Talking Calendar you also need the Sqlite3 development libraries.
 With Debian and Ubuntu you install these using the commands below.

 ```
 sudo apt install sqlite3